magenta-aps/osdatascanner/docs/frontend/icons.md

 ### Note

-Given the extensive range of both the Material Symbols and the Material Icons library, developers are encouraged to explore and utilize the range of icons available for enhancing UI/UX in OSdatascanner.
+Given the extensive range of the Material Symbols library, developers are encouraged to explore and utilize the range of icons available for enhancing UI/UX in OSdatascanner.
 However, for any custom icon requirements not met by this library, refer to the Custom SVG Icons section.

 ***